 - Doesn't “see” the Aspergers as a viable diagnosis

 - Believes your Aspie's challenges to be exclusively behavioral issues

 - Believes it is meeting the goals and objectives of the IEP to its best ability

 Where moms and dads resist a school's efforts, it is usually because they are extremely frustrated that the school district doesn't understand Aspergers and, as a result, doesn't “get” how to educate their Aspie.
 Ignorance can be used as an initial excuse, but it is not an acceptable long-term excuse.
 School districts have a responsibility to make provisions for the continuing education of educators and to seek outside technical assistance and expertise as necessary.

 Moms and dads have a responsibility to serve as a resource concerning their youngster's strengths and needs, as well as to direct the district to viable resources and expertise wherever possible.
 When the circumstances of educating your youngster through proper implementation of the IEP goals and objectives become less than satisfactory, you have recourse available to you, provided by the IDEA law.

 You may request an Impartial Due Process Hearing at any point in which disagreement arises about the delivery of education to your Aspie.
-This includes your youngster's identification, evaluation, placement, or implementation of the INDIVIDUALIZED EDUCATION PROGRAM.
+This includes your youngster's identification, evaluation, placement, or implementation of the IEP.